aarhusstadsarkiv/stadsarkiv-client/docs/README.md

 # stadsarkiv-client

-The `stadsarkiv-client` is a piece of software used to make web clients that can interact with aarhus stadsarkivs API service.
+The `stadsarkiv-client` is used to make web clients that can interact with aarhus stadsarkivs API service.
 Aarhus stadsarkiv contains a lot of public archives and the API service is used to search and retrieve data from the archives.